kazumix/mncl/readme.md

-# mncl INtime application helper libraly
+# mncl INtime application helper library

 ## to build
 use mncl.sln at visualstudio2008